rosenpin/i3-agenda/README.md

 You can create your credentials here [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)
 If your'e having trouble, you can use this tutorial [https://developers.google.com/calendar/auth](https://developers.google.com/calendar/auth)
 3. Run the script `python3 i3-agenda.py -c $CREDENTIALS_FILE_PATH` with "$CREDENTIALS_FILE_PATH" replaced by the path to your credentials.json file.
 If configured correctly, it will prompt you to log in in your browser, accept everything.
 It should print your next event.
+4. Optional: you can link or move the python script to your path (for example /usr/bin), this will make the bar configuration cleaner
-4. Add configuration to your bar
+5. Add configuration to your bar

 Example polybar configuration
 ```